-It’s been years since Comfort has served lunch, but the Southern-style restaurant is taking inspiration from a different part of the country for a special menu this summer and Fall.
-That’s right, the King of Duke’s traded pimento cheese for Cheez Whiz and headed north to Philadelphia for his latest menu.
+It’s been years since Comfort has served lunch, but the Southern-style restaurant is taking inspiration from a different part of the country for a special menu.
+That’s right, the King of Duke’s traded pimento cheese for Cheez Whiz and headed north to Philadelphia for his latest menu at The Paulie.
 “Jason [Alley, chef and co-owner of Comfort] makes sandwiches all the time and we have old employees who call us up asking for sandwiches,” says Comfort co-owner Michele Jones.
 “And, we both love Rocky movies.
 Creed came out last year, so we just thought, what if we did this Rocky pop-up?”

 Meet The Paulie

 A little more brainstorming, a few more Stallone movies, and The Paulie Philly Style Sandwiches was born.
 The menu spans 8 cold sandwiches and 6 hot served from 11 a.m. to 4 p.m.
 Monday through Friday.
 I stopped by for a preview to see how hard these sandwiches would hit.
 I also brought my boyfriend who grew up right outside Philadelphia and who returns regularly for authenticity judgement.